 Affinity Water adopts International Financial Reporting Standard 9: 'Financial instruments' ('IFRS 9') and management has concluded that the procedure currently in place to assess the impairment of trade receivables detailed above is deemed sufficient under the IFRS 9 expected credit loss model; historical recoverability of trade receivables has shown to be a good indicator of future expected losses, both in the next 12 months and across the lifetime of the instrument under normal economic circumstances.
-Our bad debt provision has not materially changed from last year, with values moving from £36,968,000 at 31 March 2023 to £37,100,000 at 31 March 2024.
-Cash collection has improved in the year resulting in a reduced P&L charge
+Our bad debt provision has not materially changed from last year, with values moving from £37,100,000 at 31 March 2024 to £37,768,000 at 31 March 2025.